Convergence of Random Reshuffling Under The Kurdyka-{\L}ojasiewicz Inequality: Conclusion

 \section{Conclusion}

 In this paper, we studied \RR for smooth nonconvex optimization problems with a finite-sum structure. \RR is a practical algorithm and widely utilized.
 Different from the existing convergence results for {\sf RR}, we established the first strong limit-point convergence results for \RR with appropriate diminishing step sizes under the KL inequality.
 In addition, we derived the corresponding rate of convergence, depending on the KL exponent $\theta$ and on suitably selected diminishing step sizes $\{\alpha_t\}_{t\geq 1}$.
-When $\theta \in [0,1/2]$, \RR converges at a rate of $\cO(t^{-1})$.
-When $\theta\in ({1}/{2}, 1)$, \RR has a convergence rate of the form $\cO(t^{-q})$ with $q\in (0,1)$.
-Our results generalizes the existing works that assume strong convexity to much more general nonconvex settings.
+When $\theta \in [0,\frac12]$, \RR can achieve a rate of $\cO(t^{-1})$.
+When $\theta\in (\frac{1}{2}, 1)$, \RR has a convergence rate of the form $\cO(t^{-q})$ with $q\in (0,1)$.
+Our results generalize the existing works that assume strong convexity to much broader nonconvex settings.

-Our results also revealed a new KL analysis framework, which generalizes the standard one to cover a class of non-descent methods with diminishing step sizes.
-We summarized the main ingredients of our proofs in an analysis framework, which is of independent interest.
-This more general KL analysis framework can potentially be applied to many other non-descent methods with diminishing step sizes.
+Our results motivated a new KL analysis framework, which generalizes the standard one to cover a class of non-descent methods with diminishing step sizes.
+We summarized the main ingredients of our derivations in an informal analysis framework, which is of independent interest.
+This more general KL framework can potentially be applied to various other non-descent methods with diminishing step sizes.